The Most Probable Transition Paths of Stochastic Dynamical Systems: A Sufficient and Necessary Characterization: Conclusion and discussion

-In general, the problem of finding the most probable transition paths of stochastic dynamical systems is solved by Euler-Lagrange equations which are second order equations with two boundary values.
-In this work, we show that the most probable transition paths of a stochastic dynamical system can be determined by its corresponding Markovian bridge system.
-This provides a new insight to related topics.
-The result mainly depends on the derivation of the Onsager-Machlup action functionals from bridge measures.
-It is worth to notice that the bridge measures are no longer quasi translation invariant.
-This fact leads to a different method from the exist works to derive the Onsager-Machlup action functionals.
-The Markovian bridge system has an extra drift term which forces all sample paths to end at a given point.
-However it is not possible to get an analytical expression for this extra drift for general nonlinear stochastic systems.
-But there do exist some analytic approximations for this term in small noise cases.
-Thus an important application of our result is that the most probable transition paths can be determined (for some special cases) or approximated (for general nonlinear cases with small noise) by first order differential equations.
-These first order differential equations are easier to solve numerically than the Euler-Lagrange equations.
-And we should notice that, our first order differential equation is a sufficient and necessary description of the most probable transition path, but the Euler-Lagrange equation is a sufficient but not necessary description.
+In most of the existing literature, the problem of finding the most probable transition paths of stochastic dynamical systems is solved by studying the Euler--Lagrange equation, a second-order ODE with two boundary values.
+In this work, we showed that the most probable transition paths of a stochastic system coincide with the most probable paths of the corresponding Markovian bridge system, and they are determined by a first-order ODE.
+This provides a new insight for related topics.
+The result mainly relies on the derivation of Onsager--Machlup action functionals from bridge measures.
+This method is different from existing works of deriving Onsager--Machlup action functionals.
+The Markovian bridge system has an extra singular drift term that forces all sample trajectories to end at a given point.
+For linear systems and Hongler's model, the first-order ODEs were proved to imply the Euler--Lagrange equations.
+For general nonlinear stochastic systems, although it is not possible to get an explicit expression for this extra drift, there exist some approximations for it.
+We should notice that our first-order ODEs are sufficient and necessary descriptions of most probable transition paths, while Euler--Lagrange equations are only necessary but not sufficient.
+So in our framework, to find the most probable transition paths for a general nonlinear stochastic dynamical system, the only issue to be concerned about is how to approximate the extra drift and what the error is.
+There is no need to worry about the problem of local minimizers, since Theorem \ref{maintheory} promises that the paths are global minimizers.
+This is not the case for Euler--Lagrange equations.

-To summarize, in this paper we firstly develop a new method to derive Onsager-Machlup action functional for Markovian bridge measures that the previous theories do not work for such measures.
-Secondly we show that for a class of linear system and stochastic systems with small noise, the corresponding most probable transition paths can be determined by a first order differential equations.
-Though such differential equations cannot be presented analytically for general nonlinear systems.
-So our future works will focus on approximating the drift term of the Markovian bridge system on a longer time interval keeping the accuracy.
+To summarize, in this paper, we first developed a new method to derive Onsager--Machlup action functionals for Markovian bridge measures whereas previous works cannot apply to such measures.
+Secondly, we show that for linear systems, nonlinear Hongler's model, and general nonlinear stochastic systems, the most probable transition paths can be determined or approximated by first-order ODEs with explicit forms.
+This provides a potential framework to study transitions of stochastic systems.